pikanji/CameraPreviewSample/README.md

 orientation
 -----------
-This release handles the orientation change to dispaly in the correct orientation.
+This release handles the orientation change to display in the correct orientation.

 ### Files
 The same as the ones in "minimum."